bio4j/el-grafo/readme.md

 Apart from them, the scripts folder contains several algorithms from [graphlib.js](https://github.com/cpettitt/graphlib) and [contextmenu](http://www.trendskitchens.co.nz/jquery/contextmenu/) jQuery plugin.

-All scripts could be loaded from the HTML pages, but as the  the API may change over the time, a copy of the libraries is included in the scripts folder.
+All scripts could be loaded from the HTML pages, but as the API may change over the time, a copy of the libraries is included in the scripts folder.
 They are loaded as follows:

 `<script src="scripts/lib/dagre-d3.js"></script>`